Nutlope/whatisdevrel/README.md

 - [ ] Use static tweet in the jobs section instead of image
 - [ ] Fix pillars picture by making it nicer + match color scheme
 - [ ] Simplify OG image with Lee's feedback
+- [ ] Make DevRel resources section have better margins and padding

 ## Todos V2
 - [ ] Add analytics